Seattle-area companies stepped up during the federal shutdown — and they aren’t quitting just yet

 - Nordstrom to close two full-line stores in Virginia and Florida

 The offers of help have come from across the spectrum of Seattle business and government.
-They ranged from free dinner at a tiny local watering hole to an interest-free loan from a large regional bank–and everything in between.
+They ranged from free dinner at a tiny local watering hole to an interest-free loan from a large regional bank — and everything in between.

 Seattle Opera offered furloughed workers two free tickets to “Il trovatore.”
 Crystal Mountain ponied up free lift tickets.
 The city of Seattle deferred utility payments and Piroshky Piroshky was giving away a piroshky a day for every furloughed TSA agent at its Southcenter location.

-As the shutdown dragged on, the local offers of assistance appear to have been well received.
+As the shutdown dragged on, the local offers of assistance appear to have been well- received.

-“The response has been a bit overwhelming,” said bank spokesperson Brad Goode, adding that the program will remain in place until more details are known about Friday’s tentative deal to temporarily reopen government.
+“The response has been a bit overwhelming,” said bank spokesman Brad Goode, adding that the program will remain until more details are known about Friday’s tentative deal to temporarily reopen government.

 “We expect federal workers to continue coming in until this is truly resolved,” Goode said in an email Friday.

-The inspiration behind the assistance programs seems to have been a mix of business interest, community spirit, and simple frustration.
+The inspiration behind the assistance programs seems to have been a mix of business interest, community spirit and simple frustration.

 Hardy, for example, said he and Oakford came up with the discount after hearing a news story about Canadian air traffic controllers buying pizza for their furloughed American counterparts.